Appeals court says House can obtain Trump's taxes from the IRS - KVIA

 The 3-0 ruling from the DC Circuit Court of Appeals is a blow to Trump, who has argued for years in court against releasing his tax returns to any investigators.
 A trial-level judge he appointed while president previously rejected his arguments in the case.

-But Trump still could appeal, making the litigation unlikely to end at this time.
+Trump can still appeal, making the litigation unlikely to end at this time.
 The court said the judgment would not issued for seven days, giving Trump time to appeal.
-This litigation is separate from the House select committee’s investigation into the January 6 riot.
+This litigation is separate from the House select committee's investigation into the January 6 riot.

 The majority opinion, written by Circuit Judge David Sentelle, said that Ways and Means Committee Chairman Richard Neal's request for the records was within the scope of his committee's inquiry, and the court also rejected Trump's argument claiming that the request had a retaliatory motive, making it invalid.